Western Blue-eyed Grass

 - May be confused when not flowering with iris-leaved rush (Juncus xiphioides), which also has sheathing, linear leaves

 - Iris-leaved rush leaves are hollow, and you can feel bumps from the interior partitions (crosswalls) by running your fingers along the leaf blade

-- Check out this short Jepson video for more ID tips
+- Check out this short video (Jepson 2020) for more ID tips

 - Found in moist grasslands

 - See iNaturalist for observations of this plant

 Jepson Herbarium.
 2020, Jun.
 18. Sisyrinchium bellum (Western blue-eyed-grass) [Video].
 The Jepson Videos: Visual Guide to the Plants of California.
 The Regents of the University of California.
 YouTube.